-With more than 15,469 cubic feet (438.2 cubic m) of cargo volume available, and the ability to carry approximately 59 tons (53.6 tonnes) of revenue payload more than 3,255 nautical miles (6,025 kilometers), this airplane is an ideal freighter to meet medium-size requirements and to replace aging 707 and DC-8 Freighters.
+With more than 15,469 feet3 (438 m3) of cargo volume available, and the ability to carry approximately 58 tons (52.7 tonnes) of revenue payload more than 3,255 nautical miles (6,025 km), this airplane is an ideal freighter to meet medium-size requirements and to replace aging 707 and DC-8 freighters.

 The freighter’s main-deck cargo system offers the flexibility of accepting virtually all types of pallets and containers in the air-cargo industry.
-The 767 Freighter is well-suited to directly accommodate transfer of pallets and containers commonly used in existing twin-aisle freighters such as the 747-200, 747-400 and DC-10, as well as those from single-aisle freighters including the 757-200.
+The 767 Freighter is well-suited to directly accommodate transfer of pallets and containers commonly used in existing widebody freighters, such as the 777and 747, as well as those from single-aisle freighters, including the 757-200.
 This allows an operator to interline freight from one airplane to another until it reaches its destination.

 The 767 Freighter features a large cargo door on the main deck of the forward fuselage, a single crew-entry door and a freighter interior.

 The 767 Freighter is equipped with powered cargo-handling equipment, both on the main deck and in lower holds.
 The cargo-handling system provides complete automation of the cargo-loading process, with the operator’s interface through control panels and joysticks.
 The freighter’s main deck has both interior and exterior master control panels as well as local control panels to provide maximum flexibility.

 The cargo-handling system’s power-drive units move the cargo containers into and out of the airplane and are equipped with high-tech sensors.
 The sensor information is fed back to the system’s microprocessor-based controllers, which move only the power-drive units necessary to load each container, preventing wear and tear on the equipment and improving reliability.
 Another advantage is that the power-drive units weigh less than those used on previous airplanes.